Not sure what it is? Load a photo in our search bar!

 Proper Planting

-When planting a vining Clematis, be sure the bottom-most nodes go into the soil.
+When planting a vining Clematis, be sure the bottom-most growth nodes on stems go into the soil.
 Spread the roots out as you firm up the base.

 • Tips: Roots Matter